Conflux-Chain/conflux-rust/docs/running-node/fully-resync-node.md

 # fully resync node

-When running a Conflux node, if you prefer not to use a data snapshot, you can choose to fully synchronize data from the network.
+When running a Conflux `Archive` node, if you prefer not to use a data snapshot, you can choose to fully synchronize data from the network.

 > Note: Syncing data from scratch can take a significant amount of time.
 As of November 26, 2024, syncing the Conflux mainnet data from scratch may take approximately 2 months.